Skip to main content

 Creating instances via the API

-If you're integrating with CI/CD or automating catalog population, you can use the API to create or update catalog data blocks directly using the Catalog data blocks API or the Single catalog key API.
+If you're integrating with CI/CD or automating catalog population, you can use the API to create or update catalog data directly using either the Catalog instance (multiple keys) API or the Catalog instance (single key) API.

 np metadata create